Frequently Asked Questions

 The Experiment Data Depot (EDD) imports data in two steps.
 (Fig. 1)

-1. Experiment Description input: this file describes your experiment design so EDD knows how to store all your data, and how it is related to your strains and samples (see below for more information).
+1. Experiment Setup input: this file describes your experiment design so EDD knows how to store all your data, and how it is related to your strains and samples.

 2. Data input: different types of data can be added in several successive steps.
 These data input steps are independent of each other, facilitating the combination of different types of data (e.g. multiomics data sets).